A poset representation for stable contracts in a two-sided market generated by integer choice functions: Computational aspects

 To solve~\refeq{find_tau}, we act straightforwardly by constructing, step by step, a sequence $x=x_0,x_1,\ldots,x_k$ of stable g-matchings by use of the same rotation $R$.
 Here for each $i>0$, we examine whether all legal $F$-pairs and all essential $W$-pairs occurring in $R$ preserve for $x_i:=x+i\chi^R$, and if so, form the next $x_{i+1}$ by applying $R$ with weight 1 to $x_i$.
-(In other words, we find out how long the initial active graph $\Gamma(x)$ preserves under applying the same $R$.)
-The required weight $\tau_R(x)$ is equal to the maximal $i$ for which either we reach the upper or lower bound on some edge in $R$, or at least one legal or essential pair becomes destroyed.
-Since $|R^+|=|R^-|=O(|E|)$, and $\tau_R(x)\le\bmax$, we can (roughly) estimate the number of oracle calls as $O(|E|^2\,\bmax)$.
+The weight $\tau_R(x)$ is equal to the maximal $i$ for which either we reach the upper or lower bound on some edge in $R$, or at least one legal or essential pair becomes destroyed.
+Since $|R^+|=|R^-|=O(|E|)$, and $\tau_R(x)\le\bmax$, we can estimate the number of oracle calls (roughly) as $O(|E|^2\,\bmax)$.
 Here, as before, $\bmax:=\max\{b(e)\colon e\in E\}$.

 \textbf{Remark 3.} As is shown in~\cite[Sect.~4]{karz3}, for the stable generalized allocation problem, task~\refeq{find_tau} can be solved in weakly polynomial time, using $O(|E|\,\log \bmax)$ oracle calls.
 However, we do not see how to reduce the factor $\bmax$ to $\log\bmax$ in the complexity of solving~\refeq{find_tau} for a general case of SGMM.